blockades/openblockchain/README.md

   - CPU: 4+ cores
   - Disk: 150GB+

-TODO!!!
-Once you set up the host machine (see the "Prerequisites" section), the instructions will guide you through the steps required to create 3 machines on Scaleway.
+Once you set up the host machine (see the follwing "Prerequisites" section), the "Cluster Setup" instructions will guide you through the steps required to create 3 machines on Scaleway.

 #### Installing the prerequisites on the host machine